-With better quality options now appearing from elsewhere with the £199 Sonos One and $399 Google Home Max (sadly and inexplicably not available in the UK) does Apple have what it takes to challenge an already crowded market with the HomePod?
+With better quality options now appearing from elsewhere with the £199 Sonos One and £399 Google Home Max and many speakers from traditional speaker companies like Bose coming with Alexa or Google Assistant built-in does Apple have what it takes to challenge an already crowded market with the HomePod?

 Cautionary note: White marks on some surfaces

 - #Ringgate: How to stop HomePod from leaving rings on wood surfaces

 - Funniest internet reactions to Apple HomePod's white ring marks

 The Apple HomePod speaker sits flat on any given surface creating a snug fit, presumably to help resonate and amplify the bass.
 It is this snug fit that could cause you problems however.
 For our tests we placed the speaker on a solid oak kitchen worktop treated with Danish oil.

 Within 20 minutes the HomePod had caused a white discoloured ring to appear on the wood that some days later has faded, although still hasn't completely disappeared.

 We subsequently tested the HomePod on other materials: the same wood that hadn't been treated with Danish oil and a regular lacquered desk and haven't seen the same issues.